Just Be Available-

 I mean who hasn’t been hurt?
 Abandoned?
 Left behind.
 There are those who say they love us, but then turn their backs on us.

 And then there is God.
-He wants us to follow Him and be available to Him … but it’s not as if He speaks to us in a clear, audible voice, right?
+He wants us to follow Him, to answer the call and be available to Him … but it’s not as if He speaks to us in a clear, audible voice, right?
 He wants us to trust Him, but we have so many questions and concerns.

 When it comes to being available to follow God, how can we be sure that we’re not going to mess everything up?